ghc/ghc/docs/users_guide/eventlog-formats.rst

    * ``String``: Retainer filter
    * ``String``: Biography filter

-Cost center definitions
+Cost centre definitions
 ^^^^^^^^^^^^^^^^^^^^^^^

-A variable-length packet produced once for each cost center,
+A variable-length packet produced once for each cost centre,

  * ``EVENT_HEAP_PROF_COST_CENTRE``
-   * ``Word32``: cost center number
+   * ``Word32``: cost centre number
    * ``String``: label
    * ``String``: module
    * ``String``: source location
    * ``Word8``: flags
-     * bit 0: is the cost-center a CAF?
+     * bit 0: is the cost-centre a CAF?

 Sample event types
 ~~~~~~~~~~~~~~~~~~

-A sample (consisting of a list of break-down classes, e.g. cost centers, and
+A sample (consisting of a list of break-down classes, e.g. cost centres, and
 heap residency sizes), is to be encoded in the body of one or more events.

 We mark the beginning of a new sample with an ``EVENT_HEAP_PROF_SAMPLE_BEGIN``